-The MDHE has made a strategic decision to use Missouri's Cycle-6 Improving Teacher Quality Grant funds to improve math and/or science achievement in Missouri's high-need school districts, targeting all grade levels Kindergarten to twelve (K-12).
+The MDHE has made a strategic decision to use Missouri's Cycle-8 Improving Teacher Quality Grant funds to improve math and/or science achievement in Missouri's high-need school districts, targeting all grade levels Kindergarten to twelve (K-12).
 Individual proposals may focus on one grade level or multiple grade levels within this grade span.
-PD projects that integrate math and/or science with other core academic subjects such as reading or communication arts are strongly encouraged.
+Professional Development (PD) projects that integrate math and/or science with other core academic subjects such as reading or communication arts are strongly encouraged.

-Several factors were considered in focusing on grade levels Kindergarten to twelve (K-12) for Cycle-6:
+Several factors were considered in focusing on grade levels Kindergarten to twelve (K-12) for Cycle-8:

-- Grades 4-8 are included because those are the years when Missouri students experience the most significant drop in both math and science performance as evidenced by Missouri Assessment Program (MAP) scores. - Expanding the eligible grade levels to Kindergarten to twelve (K-12) allows project directors to focus on grade levels that have had minimal PD projects since No Child Left Behind was instituted, e.g. K-3 or 9-12. - The sequential nature of math and science concepts suggests that early intervention in grades Kindergarten to eight (K-8) should have positive consequences at secondary and postsecondary levels.
+- Grades 4-8 are included because those are the years when Missouri students experience the most significant drop in both math and science performance as evidenced by Missouri Assessment Program (MAP) scores. - Expanding the eligible grade levels to Kindergarten to twelve (K-12) allows project directors to focus on grade levels that have had minimal inclusion in PD projects since the ITQG program was instituted, e.g. K-3 or 9-12. - The sequential nature of math and science concepts suggests that early intervention in grades Kindergarten to eight (K-8) should have positive consequences at secondary and postsecondary levels.

-Math and/or science content was targeted for Cycle-6 with the following issues in mind:
+Math and/or science content was targeted for Cycle-8 with the following issues in mind:

-- Industries targeted for economic growth, including advanced manufacturing, information technology, and the life sciences, require a workforce proficient in math and science concepts. - Under the leadership of Governor Matt Blunt, Missouri has formed the Mathematics, Engineering, Technology, and Science (METS) Coalition to strengthen student performance and economic development in METS fields.
-Please refer to www.missourimets.com for more details. - An increasing number of entry-level jobs, regardless of occupational classification, require stronger foundations in these academic disciplines.
+• Industries targeted for economic growth, including advanced manufacturing,

+- information technology, and the life sciences, require a workforce proficient in math and science concepts. - Under the leadership of the Mathematics, Engineering, Technology, and Science (METS) Coalition a greater emphasis has been placed on strengthening student performance and economic development in METS fields.
+Please refer to www.missourimets.com for more details. - An increasing number of entry-level jobs, regardless of occupational classification and required educational attainment, require strong foundations in these academic disciplines.